Peterborough, Ontario, Canada Guide

 Day Trips

-Cobourg offers a delightful blend of history and lakeside relaxation.
-Its beautiful sandy beach on Lake Ontario is a major draw, perfect for swimming, sunbathing, or a leisurely stroll.
+Approximately 1 hour by car Cobourg boasts a beautiful sandy beach on the shores of Lake Ontario, perfect for a summer day trip.
 Explore the historic downtown, visit Victoria Hall, a stunning example of Victorian architecture, and enjoy the vibrant arts and culture scene.
+The Cobourg waterfront is a great place for a stroll, and there are plenty of restaurants and cafes to choose from.

-Approximately 1 hour 30 minutes by car Cobourg
+Approximately 1 hour by car Lakefield

 Travel Time